Adekabang/garage-webui/docs/api-upgrade-report.md

 ## Upgrade Overview

-The Garage Web UI project has been successfully upgraded from Garage Admin API v1 to v2.
+The Garage Web UI project has been successfully upgraded from Garage Admin API v1 to v2, with all linting issues resolved and API endpoints aligned with the official specification.

-**⚠️ Implementation Note**: This project uses REST-compliant HTTP methods (DELETE for deletions) which may differ from the official Garage Admin API v2 specification.
+**⚠️ Implementation Note**: This project now fully aligns with the official Garage Admin API v2 specification.
 For the authoritative API specification, please refer to [https://garagehq.deuxfleurs.fr/api/garage-admin-v2.html](https://garagehq.deuxfleurs.fr/api/garage-admin-v2.html).

 ## Upgrade Timeline

 - **Completion Date**: July 2025
 - **Current Version**: v1.0.9
 - **Scope of Upgrade**: All API calls within the frontend React hooks
+- **Code Quality**: All ESLint errors and warnings resolved
+- **API Alignment**: Fully aligned with official Garage Admin API v2 specification

 ## Upgrade Details